Frequently Asked Questions About LILA

 Q. How is the International Baccalaureate curriculum implemented?

 A. Teacher input is a core value of Lakes International Language Academy.
 The proven International Baccalaureate curriculum involves a comprehensive and ongoing training component for teachers.
-The teachers and the on-staff IB curriculum coordinator shape the entire program, grade by grade, to meet the rigorous IB standards as well as Minnesota and federal requirements.
+The teachers and the on-staff IB curriculum coordinators shape the entire program, grade by grade, to meet the rigorous IB standards as well as Minnesota and federal requirements.
 The LILA Lower School is an accredited IB World School, featuring the IB Primary Years Programme.
-For Upper School grades 6-10, we are implementing a curriculum based on the IB Middle Years Programme and working toward full accreditation (a process that typically takes about five years).
-Similarly, we are pursuing the IB Diploma Programme for grades 11 and 12 and working toward full accreditation as soon as possible.
+For Upper School grades 6-10, we are accredited to offer the IB Middle Years Programme for grades 6-10 and the IB Diploma Programme for grades 11 and 12.
 Visit the IB website for more information.

 Q. Does LILA offer Special Education services?